What's the Difference between Light Roast Coffee and Dark Roast Coffee?

 Light roasted coffee beans also contain higher levels of caffeine, due to a larger retention rate of moisture.
 The more moisture they contain the denser they become, allowing them to have the highest acidity and brightness of the three roast levels.

 The characteristics of different coffee origins are most pronounced in light coffee roasts, as are the qualities of the individual coffee.
 If a goal is to highlight a specific bean, then this is where a lighter coffee roast makes the most sense, because it accentuates the unique qualities of the coffee, and you’ll be able to taste floral notes, strong berry flavors, clove or chocolate.
 Often coffees that are light roasted don’t taste balanced (meaning equal amounts of body, acidity, and fruitiness) because light roasted coffee can taste extreme.
 "Too much citrus."
 "Too much floral."
-Lighter roasts may require some adventurous coffee drinking.
+Lighter roasts may require some adventurous coffee drinking and not what we would recommend.

 MEDIUM ROASTED COFFEE